Buying the correct thermostat for an air conditioning unit depends on knowing what type of HVAC unit you have.

 Nest Learning Thermostat, 2nd Generation, Works with Amazon Alexa

 This is a new generation of thermostats that program themselves after learning the habits of users.
-Can also be controlled from a smartphone or computer.
+It can also be controlled from a smartphone or computer.